-- Cheering parents.
 Two of our teens were involved in homeschool basketball.
-In Montana this meant driving hours and hours for one or two games.
+In Montana, this meant driving hours and hours for one or two games.
 During this season, our whole family piled into our SUV.
 We drove them, and we cheered them on.
-For our son who didn’t play basketball, we also took interest in his pursuits.
+For our son who didn’t play basketball, we also took an interest in his pursuits.
 Our teens had our praise, approval, and cheers.
 They didn’t enter college with gaping holes in their hearts that needed to be filled up with substances or risky behavior.

-An open door policy.
 John and I wanted our home to be the one where all the teens hung out.
-We had an open door policy.
+We had an open-door policy.
 Our house was open for their friends to join us for dinner, for games, or for just hanging out.
-We made sure our house was teen friendly and filled the fridge and pantry with snacks.
+We made sure our house was teen-friendly and filled the fridge and pantry with snacks.
 And sometimes their friends came to hang out even when our kids weren’t there!
 Our children had solid friendships with other godly teens when they entered college.
 Their foundation allowed them to be friends with unbelievers, too, yet also remain strong in God.

-A knowledge of God’s Word and a deep commitment to God.
 Our children were not perfect in college.
 There were times they messed up.
-(Like when our daughter performed in a theater produce we considered questionable!)
+(Like when our daughter performed in a theater production we considered questionable!)
 Yet when they didn’t want to listen to our advice God’s Spirit and God’s Word spoke to them.
 When my husband and I couldn’t get their attention, God did!
-Their relationships with God pointed them to truth for college and beyond!
+Their relationships with God pointed them to the truth for college and beyond!

 What about you?
 In what ways are you preparing your teens’ hearts for college?